christinedraper/knife-topo/README.md

 	knife topo create TOPOLOGY

-Creates the specified topology in the chef server as an item in the system environment data bag.
-Creates the chef environment associated with the system environment, if it does not already exist.
+Creates the specified topology in the chef server as an item in the topology data bag.
+Creates the chef environment associated with the topology, if it does not already exist.
 Uploads any topology cookbooks.
-Creates or updates nodes identified in the topology, using information specified in the system environment and for the specific node.
+Updates existing nodes based on the topology information.
+New nodes will be created if the bootstrap option is specified.

 ### Options: